fe-sak/repo-provas-api/README.md

 Entities explained:
 - users: used for authentication.
 Only authenticated users can create a test
-- terms: school terms (e.g.: first quarter, second bimester, et cetera)
+- terms: school terms (e.g., first quarter, second semester, et cetera)
 - disciplines: disciplines lectured by a teacher (e.g.: JavaScript, SQL, React, et cetera)
 - teachers: teachers who give tests. (e.g: John, Mateus de Nardo, Iago, et cetera)
 - disciplinesTeachers: relationship many-to-many between teachers and disciplines.
-This means that each teacher may lecture more than on discipline, and vice versa
+This means that each teacher may lecture in more than one discipline and vice versa.
-- categories: categories a test might be a part of (e.g.: P1 means first test of the term, P2 means second test of the term, and so forth)
+- categories: categories a test might be a part of (e.g., P1 means the first test of the term, P2 means the second test of the term, and so forth)
 - tests: tests given by a teacher.
-Each is part of a discipline's class, has a category and is given by a teacher
+Each is part of a discipline's class, has a category, and is given by a teacher

 ## Technologies